Skip to main content

 What is an emergency fund?

-An emergency fund typically consists of 3 to 6 months' worth of cash to cover living expenses, but this is a broad term for different situations.
+An emergency fund typically consists of 3 to 6 months worth of cash to cover living expenses, but this is a broad term for different situations.
 Your fund doesn't have to follow that model.
 If you lose your job or have a medical emergency, the emergency savings fund is something you could tap into for financial assistance.
-For that reason, as well as some others that we'll cover next, building an emergency fund is very important.
+For that reason, as well as some others that we'll cover next, building an emergency fund can be very important.

 When is it OK to use credit cards for emergencies?

-You can use your credit card to help pay for an emergency, but it's not ideal to use it for all of your emergency costs.
+You can use your credit card to help pay for an emergency, but it may not be ideal to use it for all of your emergency costs.
 That's where your emergency savings fund comes in.
 Hopefully, you have enough to cover the bills.
 If you don't, your credit card's available credit can be used together with the money you already put aside for emergencies.
-By the same token, using a credit card to fully replace an emergency savings fund isn't a very good idea.
-You don't want to risk a commitment to high interest rates and wind up in debt.
+By the same token, using a credit card to fully replace an emergency savings fund might not be a very good idea.
+You could risk a commitment to high interest rates and wind up in debt.

 • You could hurt your credit score: Depending on how much money you need and how high your credit limit is, you could damage your credit score by raising your credit utilization ratio, which measures your debt against the amount of credit available.